 10. Aaron Dessner, Bryce Dessner (The National)

-More Aaron Dessner
+Interview: Aaron Dessner (opens in new tab)

 For some, The National are simply the best band in the world right now.
 Masters of the 'grower' album, we prefer to view the Dessner twins as ambassadors for the understated and avoiders of the obvious.